Marfan's syndrome is a genetic disorder. This means that you are born with it and you will have it all your life.

 Most people with Marfan's syndrome can lead relatively normal lives.
-However, some competitive and contact sports may not be suitable if you have Marfan's syndrome.
+However, weightlifting and some competitive and contact sports may not be suitable if you have Marfan's syndrome.

-You may also be advised to avoid scuba diving, climbing and weightlifting.
-This is because of the weakness in the main blood artery (aorta) and the eye, and any skeleton problems that you may have.
+You may also be advised to avoid scuba diving and climbing.
+This is because of the weakness in the main blood artery (aorta) and the eye, and any skeletal problems that you may have.
 Your specialist will advise whether you should avoid any specific activities.

-Many activities and sports such as golf, walking and fishing are encouraged if you have Marfan's syndrome.
+Many activities and sports such as walking, golf and fishing are encouraged if you have Marfan's syndrome.

 Being diagnosed with Marfan's syndrome may be a difficult thing for some people to deal with.
-Your height and appearance may cause some worries and affect your confidence and self-esteem.
-The chance that you may need some major surgery - for example, heart surgery - can be a difficult thing to deal with as well.
+Height and appearance may cause some worries and affect confidence and self-esteem.
+The chance that some major surgery may be needed - for example, heart surgery - can be a difficult thing to deal with as well.